 What is Vaughan Capital Advisors?

-Vaughan Capital Advisors ("VCA") is a media and technology M&A and Private Equity advisory company founded in 2012.
+Vaughan Capital Advisors ("VCA") is a media, technology and sports M&A advisory company founded in 2012.

 Its founder, Craig Vaughan, has spent over 20 years executing strategic and financial transactions in the technology, media and telecommunications sectors at Bank of America, Goldman Sachs, Sony Pictures, 21st Century Fox and Creative Artists Agency.

-Vaughan Capital Advisors' approach to closing M&A and Private Equity transactions is designed to deliver the best parts of blue-chip investment banking, Fortune 500 corporate development, and "talent advocacy" found at the top Hollywood talent agencies.
-We view the management teams of the companies we represent at the most important “talent” or "asset" in the M&A transactions we close.
+Vaughan Capital Advisors' approach to closing M&A transactions is designed to deliver the best parts of blue-chip investment banking, Fortune 500 corporate development, and "talent advocacy" found at the top Hollywood talent agencies.
+We view the management teams of the companies we represent as the most important “talent” or "asset" in the M&A transactions we close.

 How is Vaughan Capital Advisors different than other media and technology investment banking firms?